lsds/sgx-lkl/docs/Incompatibilities.md

 ### Single process

-The SGX-LKL environment provides a single process.
+The SGX-LKL environment provides a single process due to the lack of certain virtual memory features inside SGX enclaves.
 Any application that depends on spawning child processes will not work.

 In some future version, we expect to be able to support multiple processes but there will be no isolation between them.